Arthur Rubinstein: Music and career

 By the mid-1970s, Rubinstein's eyesight had begun to deteriorate.
 He retired from the stage at age 89 in May 1976, giving his last concert at London's Wigmore Hall, where he had first played nearly 70 years before.

-Rubinstein was fluent in eight languages. held He also memorized his own repertoire and that for other instrumental genres.
+Rubinstein was fluent in eight languages.
+He also memorized his own repertoire and that for other instrumental genres.
 According to his memoirs, he learned César Franck's Symphonic Variations during the train journey to the concert he was to perform the work.
 He memorized the music without having a piano available, practicing passages on his lap.
 Rubinstein described his memory as photographic, to the extent that he would visualize an errant coffee stain while recalling a score.

 Rubinstein also had exceptionally developed aural abilities, which allowed him to play whole symphonies in his mind.
 "At breakfast, I might pass a Brahms symphony in my head," he said.
 "Then I am called to the phone, and half an hour later I find it's been going on all the time and I'm in the third movement."
 This ability was often tested by Rubinstein's friends, who would randomly pick extracts from opera and symphonic scores and ask him to play them from memory.

 Rubinstein's autobiography contained two volumes: My Young Years (1973); and My Many Years (1980).
 Many were displeased by their emphasis on personal anecdotes over music.
 Pianist Emanuel Ax, one of Rubinstein's greatest admirers, was profoundly disappointed by reading My Many Years: "Until then," he told Harvey Sachs, "I had idolized Rubinstein—I had wanted to have a life like his, the book changed all that."